Britain leads in the production of high quality visual effects for film.

 Since the course conception in 2015 we have successfully placed students at both Framestore and Industrial Light and Magic in fully paid positions, as part of the teams creating VFX for movies such as Dr Strange and Transformers.

-Please note: the UniStats scores below are not representative of this course.
+Please note: the UniStats scores are not representative of this course.
 They have been aggregated by UniStats from data relating to similar courses in the creative arts sector.